treeverse/katacoda-playground/lakeFS-play/step2.md

 # Reading and writing lakeFS objects.

-Once we have a repository
+Once we have a repository,

-we could add an object to lakeFS by using the fs command
+we could add an object to lakeFS by using the fs command.

 ### Add an object from an existing source.
-The following command will add the object title.episode.tsv.gz to lakeFS under the path /imdb/title.episode.tsv.gz in branch master.
+The following command will add the object title.episode.tsv.gz to lakeFS under the path /imdb/title.episode.tsv.gz in branch master:
 `lakectl fs upload lakefs://my-repo@master/imdb/title.episode.tsv.gz --source title.episode.tsv.gz`{{execute}}

 ### Add an object using stdin,
-The following command will add the object object.txt under path /sample in branch master `echo "this is a sample" | lakectl fs upload lakefs://my-repo@master/sample/object.txt --source -`{{execute}}
+The following command will add the object object.txt under path /sample in branch master:
+`echo "this is a sample" | lakectl fs upload lakefs://my-repo@master/sample/object.txt --source -`{{execute}}

-We could now use the ls command to list the objects in our repository `lakectl fs ls lakefs://my-repo@master/`{{execute}}
+We could now use the ls command to list the objects in our repository:
+`lakectl fs ls lakefs://my-repo@master/`{{execute}}

 We got the paths under root, imdb and sample